mai-thao/docker-playground/README.md

 3) Open terminal and confirm you have it installed by running the command: `docker --version`
     * You should see an output like: `Docker version 26.1.1, build 4cf5afa`

+Now that you have Docker up and running, you can interact with it in 2 ways: docker compose or Dockerfile

+### Docker Compose
+A command-line tool that lets you run multiple Docker containers.

 4) Execute the sample `docker-compose.yml` file in this directory by running the command: `docker compose up`
     * You should see the output: `Hello Mai from your docker-compose.yml file!`